mikesol/purescript-vec-dt/README.md

   ipure $ zipWithE (+) (l <+> y) (x <+> r)
 ```

-According to Wikipedia:

-> In computer science and logic, a dependent type is a type whose definition depends on a value.

-This library brings dependent types to vectors by using the type system to allow certain operations, like `zipWithE`, to be performed only if certain assertions, like `assertEq2`, succeed.
+This library brings dependent types to vectors by using the type system to allow certain operations, like `zipWithE`, to be performed only if certain assertions about values, like `assertEq2`, succeed.

 ## TODO